REALTORS® Frequently Asked Questions About Zillow

 What Can We Do As An Industry?

-Therefore, we are not saying brokers should not work with Zillow Homes by not showing their properties; we are not even disparaging Zillow as a brokerage.
+We are not saying brokers should not work with Zillow Homes by not showing their properties; we are not even disparaging Zillow as a brokerage.

 What we are legally stating is that it simply doesn’t make sense for real estate professionals to continue to support and give money to Zillow’s Premier Agent product because they are now a competing brokerage.
 It is your right, and perhaps even your obligation, to stop funding your competition, and to share your reasoning for that – the facts and research – with your fellow agents and leadership teams.